XiongPengNUS/rsome/docs/example_dro_vehicle.md

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

-### Robust vehicle pre-allocation with uncertain covariates
+### Robust Vehicle Pre-Allocation with Uncertain Covariates

 In this example,  we consider the vehicle pre-allocation problem introduced in [Hao et al. (2020)](#ref1).
 Suppose that there are \\(I\\) supply nodes and \\(J\\) demand nodes in an urban area.
 The operator,  before the random demand \\(\tilde{d}\_j = (\tilde{d})\_{j\in[J]}\\) realizes, allocates \\(x_{ij}\\) vehicles from supply node \\(i\in[I]\\) (which has a numbers \\(i\\) of idle vehicles) to demand node \\(j\in[J]\\) at a unit cost \\(c_{ij}\\), and the revenue is calculated as \\(\sum_{j \in [J]} r_j \min\\left\\{\sum_{i \in [I]} x_{ij}, d_j\\right\\}\\), as the uncertain demand is realized.
 Consider the demand randomness, the distributionally robust vehicle pre-allocation problem can be formulated as the following problem: